eth-cscs/firecrestspawner/dockerfiles/README.md

-# Dockerfile to for the Hub
+# Dockerfile for the Hub's image

 This is a dockerfile to build the image used for the deployment of the Hub.